B-Lamine/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions : copy permissions of olleh to hello 11-directories_permissions : grant execute permission to current directory and all its subdirectories 12-directory_permissions : creates a new directory my_dir with permissions 751
+10-mirror_permissions : copy permissions of olleh to hello 11-directories_permissions : grant execute permission to current directory and all its subdirectories 12-directory_permissions : creates a new directory my_dir with permissions 751 13-change_group : changes group ownership of hello to school